ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 If your service is using the fluentd agent for Activity Tracker, then the LogDNA Kubernetes agent will run alongside it.
 When you enable Activity Tracking on LogDNA, it will send your AT events to both the legacy AT service and to AT on LogDNA.

+## Activity Tracker
+{: #activity_tracker}

-Now you can send normal log lines, super tenant log lines, and AT events to the same endpoint, using the STS ingestion key.
+Your service can send normal log lines, super tenant log lines, and AT events to the same endpoint, using the STS ingestion key.
 LogDNA will sort out the AT events for you.
 Your service's cluster only needs a single LogDNA agent to handle all of it.

 The following diagram shows your service sending ST (green) and AT (red) data via the LogDNA agent, and adds the customer's perspective (yellow).
 The customer uses their logging instance for normal logging, but does not send any data to their AT instance; only the service's data goes to the customer's AT instance.